Feli-dev/Feli-dev/README.md

 ## World-Game

 ~~~
-📌 Mobile game developed to make geography more fun
+📌 A mobile game developed to make geography more fun 🌎🌍🌏

 Final group project of Bootcamp Henry.
 I worked as Front-End & Mobile Developer.